-- ONE Team member must provide a link to the "Digital Upload of the Exhibit Outline" BEFORE the AREA Deadline according to the ILC guidelines.
+- ONE Team member must provide a link to the "Digital Upload of the Exhibit Outline" according to the ILC guidelines.
 This is what the judges will use to judge virtually. - The top 10 virtual presentations will be given an appointment time to present again in person at the Area Spring Leadership Conference.